-Over the weekend I painted a mountain mural on my bedroom wall.
-I shared it on Facebook, and was surprised and delighted by the responses.
+One weekend in 2016, I painted a mountain mural on my bedroom wall.
+I shared it on Facebook, and was surprised by the response.
 My best friend gave me the ultimate compliment when she said, “You PAINTED that?
 I thought you bought it at IKEA!”
-She thought my “artwork” could be sold at IKEA.
-My life is complete!
-And now yours can be too!
+My life was complete!
+And now yours can be too.

-When I set out to paint a mountain mural in my new house, I could only find a few resources online (namely this post and this photo).
-None of the resources were definitive or seemed possible for a mere mortal, so I just relied on luck and assumed I’d figure it out.
-After a few starts at stops, and about 16 hours of painting the 11’x8’ wall, I had my completed design.
+When I set out to paint a mountain mural in my new house, I found few resources online (namely this post and this photo).
+Nothing was definitive or seemed possible for a mere mortal, so I relied on luck and assumed I’d figure it out.
+After a few starts at stops, and about 16 hours of painting the 11’x8’ wall, I was done.
 It still brings me peace anytime I walk into the room.

 If you are looking for a sign that it’s time to freshen up your space, here are seven easy steps to paint a mountain mural.
-Keep in mind these instructions are meant to be approachable, and don’t involve any fancy shadows or shading.
+These instructions below (in words then photos) are meant to be approachable and don’t involve any fancy shadows or shading.
 You can always add those later if you’re artistically inclined.

 7 Steps to Paint a Mountain Mural: